John Sloan Jr.: Career

 Sloan served as the vice president of the First American National Bank and as president of the Harpeth National Bank.
 He later served as president and chief executive officer of the First Tennessee Bank of Nashville.

 Sloan served as the president and chief executive officer of the National Federation of Independent Business from 1983 to 1991.
 In his last year as CEO, Sloan moved the NFIB from California to Nashville.
 In September 1991, he hosted their international conference in Nashville, where he invited small business owners from Eastern Europe.

 He served on the board of directors of the First American Corporation and on the advisory board of the Federal Reserve Bank of San Francisco.
 He was a national director of the Boys' Club f America, National Junior Achievement, National Alliance of Business, National Legal Center for the Public Interest and Institute for Research on the Economics of taxation.
-His service also included the boards of Montgomery Bell Academy and Cranston Print Works Co., as well as the Department of Labor's Commission on Workforce Quality and Labor Market Efficiency and the Preseident's Committee on Employment of People with Disabilities.
+His service also included the boards of Montgomery Bell Academy and Cranston Print Works Co., as well as the Department of Labor's Commission on Workforce Quality and Labor Market Efficiency and the President's Committee on Employment of People with Disabilities.